Sabaeans in the Horn of Africa: Small-scale migration and assimilation

+Also in 2025, Willeke Wendrich wrote "Around 800 BCE [native inhabitants] appear to have organized themselves into a complex society with polities arising around a number of regional centers, including Kaskase, Matara, Mazbar, Seglamen, Wuqro and Yeha.
+These so-called Pre-Aksumite sites display South Arabian features, including inscriptions in Sabean, written in the Ancient South Arabian abjad (written right to left), but the exact mechanisms behind this phenomenon remain unclear."

-Large migration and/or colonisation
+Large-scale migration or colonisation

 In 2011, Sarah Japp, Iris Gerlach, Holger Hitgen, and Mike Schnelle authored a paper which analysed evidence from Yeha and Hawelti.
 They find the evidence of Sabaean influence too compelling to be explained by the presence of individuals or small groups, and note that settlers are more associated with social, political, cultural, and religious change than merchants and tradesmen, leading them to conclude that there was a large migration of Sabaean groups.
-They relate this to Sheba's expansionism during the 8th and 7th centuries BCE, and their policy to settle Sabaeans in conquered territories, proposing that Sabaeans founded an autonomous realm called Dʿmt and acculturation took place between Sabaean settlers and the indigenous population.
+They relate this to Sheba's expansionism during the 8th and 7th centuries BCE, and their policy to settle Sabaeans in conquered territories, proposing that Sabaeans founded an autonomous realm called dʿmt and acculturation took place between Sabaean settlers and the indigenous population.

 In her 2016 work on reconstructing South Arabian history from epigraphic evidence, Alessandra Avanzini says that "the Sabaean presence in Ethiopia seems to be a 'colonisation' of a faraway land, economically motivated by the exploitation of local resources, ivory above all".
-She notes Christian Robin's hypothesis that one of Karib'il Watar's expeditions reached the Red Sea coast and possibly Ethiopia, and says that Sabaic texts indicate people from Sheba arrived in the Horn before the founding of Dʿmt.
+She notes Christian Robin's hypothesis that one of Karib'il Watar's expeditions reached the Red Sea coast and possibly Ethiopia, and says that Sabaic texts indicate people from Sheba arrived in the Horn before the founding of dʿmt.